eahrold/OSX_Server_Notes/Post Restore OpenDirectory.md

 First off the GUID of the Master Needs to be fixed in a couple of places.

-- get the GUID from  here , it's the new ID
+get the GUID from  here , it's the new ID

 	Config
 		-ldapreplicas
 			-XMLPlist

+you could also run
+`sudo serveradmin settings dirserv | grep GUID`

 then enter that GUID into the